kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Continuous_ - The function is continuous between [a, b], meaning there are no gaps or jumps in this interval.\
 _Has s derivatives_ - The derivative exists at all points in the interval $[a, b]$ (ie. it is never a vertical line with an infinite gradient) and so on s times.

-The following red function is a member of $C^1 [0, 1]$ but not $C^2 [0, 1]$, as its first derivative jumps from a positive to a negative value and is therefore not continuous nor can it be differentiated.
+The following red function is a member of $C^1 [0, 1]$ but not $C^2 [0, 1]$, as its first derivative jumps from a positive to a negative value and its derivative therefore doesn't exist at the point of the jump (non-continuous).

 #image("images/one-derivative.png", width: 20%)

 The trigonometric functions have infinite continuous derivatives: